 - Compare share trading platforms.
 Use our comparison table to help you find a platform that fits you.

 - Open your brokerage account.
 Complete an application with your details.

 - Confirm your payment details.
 Fund your account.

 - Research the stock.
 Find the stock by name or ticker symbol – NKE – and research it before deciding if it's a good investment for you.

 - Purchase now or later.
 Buy your desired number of shares with a market order or use a limit order to delay your purchase until the stock reaches a desired price.

 - Check in on your investment.
 Optimize your portfolio by tracking your stock.

 We update our data regularly, but information can change between updates.
 Confirm details with the provider you're interested in before making a decision.

-Its last market close was $162.18, which is 38.19% up on its pre-crash value of $100.25 and 170.30% up on the lowest point reached during the March crash when the stocks fell as low as $60.
+Its last market close was $98.7, which is 1.55% down on its pre-crash value of $100.25 and 64.50% up on the lowest point reached during the March crash when the stocks fell as low as $60.